cultureamp/kaizen-design-system/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Have you done cross-browser testing for our [supported browsers](https://academy.cultureamp.com/hc/en-us/articles/204539569-Supported-browsers-for-Participants)?
 - [ ] Have you updated any relevant documentation or left useful comments in the code?
 - [ ] Have you reviewed Culture Amp's Web Accessibility guide [Current Compliance, Going Forward, Statement and Answers for Customers](https://cultureamp.atlassian.net/wiki/spaces/Prod/pages/428572998/Web+Accessibility)?
+- [ ] If this contains substantial visual changes, especially far reaching ones, have you unlocked the Chromatic step in the pipeline?